Nikolay Kolyada: Life and career

+In 1992–1993, Kolyada lived and worked in Germany.
+He spent nine months at the Akademie Schloss Solitude in Stuttgart on a fellowship, where he continued writing plays and prose.
+He also collaborated with German theatre practitioners and appeared as an actor in a production at the Deutsches Schauspielhaus in Hamburg.

-After living and working in Moscow for a time, Kolyada returned to Yekaterinburg, and has been instrumental in bringing the city's theater activity to prominence.
-He has taught playwriting at the Ural Institute and the Ekaterinburg State Theatre Institute since 1992, often teaching auditors as well as enrolled students.
+After living and working in Moscow for a time, Kolyada returned to Yekaterinburg, and was instrumental in bringing the city's theater activity to prominence.
+He taught playwriting at the Ural Institute and the Ekaterinburg State Theatre Institute from 1992, often teaching auditors as well as enrolled students.
+In 1994, his first collection, Plays for a Beloved Theatre, was published.
+In December 1994, he organised the first edition of the Kolyada-Plays festival in Yekaterinburg, a festival dedicated to productions of a single playwright, which brought together theatres from across Russia and abroad.
+Kolyada founded his theatre in 2001 - it has changed venue in Yekaterinburg several times.
+Beginning in 2003, he also organised the international Eurasia competition for young playwrights.
+In 2003–2004, without a permanent venue, he collaborated with the small drama theatre "Teatron" in Yekaterinburg.

 His students would present their work at his Kolyada Theater in Yekaterinburg.
-Kolyada founded his theatre in 2001 - it has changed venue in Yekaterinburg several times.
-His is cited as one of the few playwriting programs in Russia, and several of his students have gone on to be produced in the more demanding venues of Moscow.
-Two of Kolyada's students, Oleg Bogayev and Vassily Sigarev have gained international acclaim and been produced in the United States.
+His programme is cited as one of the few playwriting programmes in Russia, and several of his students have gone on to be produced in major venues in Moscow.
+Two of Kolyada's students, Oleg Bogayev and Vassily Sigarev, have gained international acclaim and been produced in the United States.

+From July 1999 to August 2010, Kolyada served as editor-in-chief of the literary journal Ural, significantly increasing its prominence and readership.

+In 2009, he founded the Centre for Contemporary Drama in Yekaterinburg, which became a platform for experimental work by emerging playwrights and directors.
+In 2006 and 2008, Kolyada Theatre held its first major tours in Moscow, performing at the Sovremennik Theatre and the Meyerhold Center.
+In 2009 and 2010, Kolyada Theatre toured in France.
+From 2011, Kolyada Theatre held an annual festival in Moscow at the Theatre Center "Na Strastnom".